PHPT-Group/REDCap_HIDESUBMIT/README.md

 ## Acknowledgements

 This is my first attempt at a REDCap External Module, and I borrowed heavily from other developers including Andy Martin, Ekin Tertemiz, Günther Rezniczek, as well as an earlier hook by Bob Gorczyca.
 I also drew on help with JavaScript from Luke Stevens, who also suggested the general design of this module.
-I also used Luke's code to augment the action tag help dialogue on designer pages (see [here](https://github.com/lsgs/redcap-date-validation-action-tags/blob/2d0cff6ad23f278d47decfcffe6478af212e6992/DateValidationActionTags.php#L36)), after a suggestion from Dan Foley.
+Prior to v3.1.0, when this module switched to using the EM Framework's built-in methods for generating Action Tag help text, I also used Luke's code to augment the help dialogue on designer pages (see [here](https://github.com/lsgs/redcap-date-validation-action-tags/blob/2d0cff6ad23f278d47decfcffe6478af212e6992/DateValidationActionTags.php#L36)), after a suggestion from Dan Foley.

 ## Citation